 Tooltip - Context-sensitive pop-up that appears briefly as the mouse pointer hovers over an icon or element on the screen.
-These are intended to provide useful information about the specific hovered-over item.
+These are intended to provide useful information about the specific item being pointed to.

 Value - When referring to any field that the user can edit, Value means the current internally-represented value of that field.